ids/cluster-builder/docs/README_CoreOS.md

 Both can be obtained from Tectonic for their Free 10 node cluster.
 See [Getting Started](https://coreos.com/tectonic/docs/latest/account/).

+#### Copy the Matchbox Certificates into the Cluster Package Folder

+> I forget this step so often I had to give it a header.

-Also make sure to copy the __matchbox-certs__ folder that was created during the deployment of the __core-provisioner__ into the cluster package folder.
+Make sure to copy the __matchbox-certs__ folder that was created during the deployment of the __core-provisioner__ into the cluster package folder.
 You will upload these files via the Graphical installer.

 > The Terraform variable __tectonic_vanilla_k8s__ is set to __false__ by default, which installs the full version of __Tectonic CoreOS__.
 To install a barebones free version of _CoreOS Kubernetes_, set this to __true__ in the hosts file, however this is not guaranteed to work by the folks at CoreOS, and in many versions and platforms, does not.